Enya: 1998–2007: A Day Without Rain and Amarantine

-Enya started work on her fifth studio album, titled A Day Without Rain, in mid-1998.
-In a departure from her previous albums, she incorporated the use of a string section into her compositions, something that was not a conscious decision at first, but Enya and Nicky Ryan agreed that it complemented the songs that were being written.
+In 1998, Enya, Roma and Nicky Ryan received the Ivor Novello award for International Achievement.
+That year, Enya started work on her fifth studio album, titled A Day Without Rain.
+In a departure from her previous albums, Enya incorporated greater use of a synthesised string section into her compositions, something that was not a conscious decision at first, but Enya and Nicky Ryan agreed that it complemented the songs that were being written.
 The album was released in November 2000 and reached number 6 in the UK and an initial peak of number 17 in the US.

-In the aftermath of the 11 September attacks, sales of the album and its lead single, "Only Time", surged after the song was widely used during radio and television coverage of the events, leading to its description as "a post-September 11 anthem".
+In the aftermath of the 9/11 attacks, US sales of the album and its lead single "Only Time" surged after the song was widely used during radio and television coverage of the events, leading to its description as 'a post-September 11 anthem'.
 The exposure caused A Day Without Rain to outperform its original chart performance to peak at number 2 on the Billboard 200, and the release of a maxi-single containing the original and a pop remix of "Only Time" in November 2001.
 Enya donated its proceeds in aid of the International Association of Firefighters.
 The song topped the Billboard Hot Adult Contemporary Tracks chart and went to number 10 on the Hot 100 singles, Enya's highest charting US single to date.

 In 2001, Enya agreed to write and perform on two tracks for the soundtrack of The Lord of the Rings: The Fellowship of the Ring (2001) at the request of director Peter Jackson.
-Its composer Howard Shore "imagined her voice" as he wrote the film's score, making an uncommon exception to include another artist in one of his soundtracks.
+Composer Howard Shore 'imagined her voice' as he wrote the film's score, making an uncommon exception to include another artist in one of his soundtracks.
 After flying to New Zealand to observe the filming and to watch a rough cut of the film, Enya returned to Ireland and composed "Aníron" (the theme for Aragorn and Arwen), with lyrics by Roma in J. R. R. Tolkien's fictional Elvish language Sindarin, and "May It Be", sung in English and another Tolkien language, Quenya.
 Shore then based his orchestrations around Enya's recorded vocals and themes to create "a seamless sound".

 In 2002, Enya released "May It Be" as a single which earned her an Academy Award nomination for Best Original Song.
 She performed the song live with an orchestra at the 74th Academy Awards ceremony in March 2002, and later cited the moment as a career highlight.
+Her two songs for the film were recorded at Abbey Road Studios.